I study how people enable, encourage, and excuse others’ unethical behavior.

 • My second stream of research explores the ethical perils of advice in organizations.
 Past research shows that advice can foster accurate judgments.
 I reveal how seeking, taking, and giving advice can enable unethical decisions.

 My research is driven by the conviction that to understand ethical breakdowns in business, we must examine not only why people transgress, but also why many others are complicit.
-My work has been published in the Journal of Personality and Social Psychology, the Journal of Experimental Psychology: General, and the Journal of Experimental Social Psychology, and has been covered in the Financial Times and Psychology Today.
-I hold a B.Sc. in Psychology and an M.Sc. in Organizational Behavior from Queen’s University, Canada.
+My work has been published in journals such as Journal of Personality and Social Psychology, Journal of Experimental Psychology: General, and Organization Science, and has been covered in the Financial Times and Psychology Today.